The path to financial independence isn’t a math problem.

 Ramit Sethi, the author of I Will Teach You to be Rich, also talks about the “power of you” in your personal finance equation:

-Just as the diet industry has overwhelmed us with too many choices, personal finance is a confusing mess of overblown hype, myths, outright deception — and us, feeling guilty about not doing enough or not doing it right.
+Just as the diet industry has overwhelmed us with too many choices, personal finance is a confusing mess of overblown hype, myths, and outright deception — and us feeling guilty about not doing enough or not doing it right.
 If you’re not satisfied with your finances and you’re willing to take a hard look in the mirror, you’ll discover one inescapable truth: The problem, and the solution, is you.

-No doubt, getting better at managing yourself and the way you think will have a higher ROI than making a plan inside a spreadsheet.
+Undoubtedly, getting better at managing yourself and the way you think will have a higher ROI than making a plan inside a spreadsheet.

 And a simple first step — is to put your beliefs (and fears) under a microscope.
 So you can work on any inner issues that are stopping you from making the external changes you seek.